MSE News

-Second cost of living payment to be paid from 31 October – here's who qualifies and how much you'll get
+Second cost of living payment paid to millions – here's who qualifies and what to do if you haven't got yours

-Benefit(s) you get When you should get your £300 payment
+Benefit(s) you get | When you should have received your second £300 payment |

-Child Tax Credit or Working Tax Credit ONLY (without other benefits on top) Between 10 and 19 November 2023
+Child Tax Credit or Working Tax Credit ONLY (without other benefits on top) | Between 10 November 2023 and 19 November 2023 |

-To get the £300, you need to have been paid (or have been eligible for a payment of) one of the benefits listed above (also detailed below) for any day between 18 August 2023 and 17 September 2023.
+To get the £300, you need to have been paid (or have been eligible for a payment of) one of the benefits listed above (also detailed below) on any day between 18 August 2023 and 17 September 2023.

 However, we've heard some people on Universal Credit are at risk of missing out because of how the eligibility period falls in relation to their assessment period and pay frequency.